Codeception/codeception.github.com/_posts/2013-08-01-testing-wordpress-plugins-2.markdown

 ![Log](/images/wordpress/wp2_log.png)

 This file, named after our test name, stores the HTML that was on page, before the fail.
-Let's open it in a browser to get a clue might go wrong here.
+Let's open it in a browser to get a clue what might go wrong here.

 ![Publish](/images/wordpress/wp2_publish.png)

 It looks like we are still on the **Edit Post** page we were before.
 And the post status is still `Pending Review`.
-It looks like `click('Publish')` command didn't do what we expected.
-Take a look on screenshot, as you can see, word *Publish* occur several times on a page.
+It looks like `click('Publish')` command didn't do its job.

+Take a look on screenshot. as you can see, word *Publish* occur several times on a page.
 We can assume that we were clicking wrong one.
 What should we do in this case?
 We can specify the exact that blue *Publish* button with CSS.

 Codeception can use CSS instead of names for clicking the elements.
 The button have `id=publish` attribute, thus, it can be found by `#publish` selector.
 That what we would probably do if we were using jQuery.